Showing posts with label Bird Watching. Show all posts

 Helpful Links

-Rancho San Rafael Regional Park is Reno's largest and most dynamic park.
-The park is home to Reno's Great Balloon races, Wilbur D. May Museum, Wilbur D. May Arboretum, multi-purpose fields including off-leash dog areas, miles of hiking trails, Herman's Fish Pond, reservable pavilions, and many special events like the Dragon Lights Festival.
+Rancho San Rafael Regional Park is Reno’s largest and most dynamic park.
+It’s home to the Wilbur D. May Museum, the Wilbur D. May Arboretum, multi-purpose fields (including off-leash dog areas), hiking trails, Herman’s Fish Pond, reservable pavilions, and hosts special events like the Great Reno Balloon Races and the Dragon Lights Festival.

-In the park, you can find Wilbur D. May Museum, a pretty special part of Reno, with it's neat gift shop and historical and traveling exhibits.
+In the park, you can find Wilbur D. May Museum, a pretty neat part of Reno, with it's neat gift shop and permanent collection, and traveling exhibits.
 The museum preserves the life of Wilbur D. May, a world traveler who collected thousands of artifacts throughout the span of his life and brought them back to his home here in Reno.
-Though small, the museum is packed with so much to see and is a favorite among locals.
-The Hall of Heroes, Dragons, and old-fashioned video game-themed events are only a few of the many events you can find here, some recurring and some only passing through, only happening once.
+Though small, the museum is packed with so much to see.
+The Hall of Heroes, Dragons, and old-fashioned video game-themed traveling exhibits are only a few of the many you can find here, some recurring and some only passing through.

 In the same area, you can travel back in time with the kids and play at the Dinosaur playground with huge dinosaur swings and a slide (next to the restroom area).
 Big trees shade the area and make this playground among the top playgrounds on my list.
 Also available is a wood playground close by next to the pond and one next to the large open grass field next to the second parking lot, further away from the park entrance on North Sierra Street.